nicklalone/CIST_2500/05_Probability/Day1.md

 > probability is a numerical measure of the likelihood that an event will occur. -page 181 in your textbook.

 We often think of probability as something that measures the certainty an event will occur.
-However, in as much as we calculate certain, we also calculate uncertainty as probability is as much a calculation of how likely and how unlikely simultaneously.
+However, in as much as we calculate certainty, we also calculate uncertainty as probability is as much a calculation of how likely and how unlikely simultaneously.

 For example, let's say we are working to understand the cosequences of raising prices on sales.
 Probability is calculated along a continuum of 0 > 1 or 0 > 100%.